-Join Ray Villalobos for an in-depth discussion in this video Using the exercise files, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Using the exercise files, part of D3.js: Data Visualization.

 If you're a premium member of lynda.com, you have access to the exercise files used throughout this title.
 In the exercise files folder, you'll find folders for each video in the series.
 Inside those folders you should see a Finished folder as well as a Start folder.
 The Start folder has a copy of the project when I start one of the videos and the Finished folder has a copy of the project at the end.
 I'll start each movie with the folder inside the Start folder on the desktop, and opened in my favorite text editor.